eudes/korg-nts1-esp32/README.md

 It looks like it reads the line byte by byte, waiting for a valid status byte to be received, which must have a predefined format, and then continues to process more bytes for each of those command.
 Once the handler has a valid status byte saved, it continues to process the following bytes, differently for every command.

 ### Command messages
-The once thing command messages do have in common is the format of the first bytes:
+The one thing command messages do have in common is the format of the first bytes:
 ```
       /*++++++++++++++++++++++++++++++++++++++++++++++
         CMD4 : Event